-David is Chair of the CatholicCare Tasmania Advisory Board and a Director of the Centacare Evolve Housing Board.
-From his first job at Coles Bakery he now occupies an executive role in a premier Tasmanian financial organisation.
+David is the former Chair of the CatholicCare Tasmania Advisory Board and a former Director of the Centacare Evolve Housing Board.
 David grew up in our SIP community of Glenorchy and is strongly committed to having a lasting impact on people’s lives, and that’s why he is involved with SIP.
 Even with a demanding career, David is an active volunteer and devoted family man.

 Denise has had a long career in Education K – tertiary.
 She has worked down the eastern seaboard of Australia and in the remote Kimberley community of Hall’s Creek.
 Denise has held leadership positions – Assistant Principal, Principal Religious Education Co-ordinator and now Director: South for the past 30years.
 Crucial to her position is the development of leadership capabilities within the Southern Catholic Schools.
 Denise works closely with the Principals and Leadership Teams within the SIP area.